 - 1/2 cup additional add-ins (optional) chopped nuts, dried fruits, or chocolate chips

 - Slowly mix in the dry ingredients just until incorporated, being careful not to overmix.
 Fold in any add-ins as desired with a rubber spatula.

 - Pour into the prepared loaf pan and bake for 55-65 minutes, or until a toothpick inserted into the center comes out clean.
-Allow the bread to cool in the pan for 10 minutes, then transfer onto a wire rack to cool before slicing.
-Enjoy!
+Remove from oven and let cool in the pan for a few minutes.
+Transfer to a wire rack, slice, and enjoy!